12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 The first part details the history of the Pomors and their daily life and the second part is about the era of time when Pomor trading declined and the North of Norway and Russia relations at the time.

-If visiting the Pomor Museum is a must on your Vardø itinerary, I would send them an email a few days before your trip to find out the visitor hours during that time.
-You can find their contact information on Varanger Museum’s website.
+If visiting the Pomor Museum is a must on your Vardø itinerary, I would send them an email or message a few days before your trip to find out the visitor hours during that time.
+The best way to reach them currently is via their Facebook page.

-🐦 GOOD TO KNOW: During the summer months, the Pomor Museum’s iconic yellow building becomes home to hundreds of black-legged kittiwakes!
+During the summer months, the Pomor Museum’s iconic yellow building becomes home to hundreds of black-legged kittiwakes!
 They are loud, yet beautiful.
+This bird is endangered in Norway and different than the seagulls known for stealing food out of your hand.

 Address: Kaigata 2, 9950 Vardø, Norway